-Another new year, and another slew of marketing trend appear prime to mark the coming year ahead.
+Another new year, and another slew of marketing trends appear prime to mark the coming year ahead.
 But despite a plethora of emerging trends and content formats, influencer marketing continues to be a powerful tool for marketers to boost their brands.
 This article is designed to help you understand how to successfully use influencer marketing for 2020 and beyond.

 Why Use Instagram for Influencer Marketing?